 The Partnership Governance Framework forms part of the Council's corporate governance framework.
-It outlines the Council's expected approach partnership working with the aim of helping ensure that each partnership demonstrates good governance; defining what is meant by a partnership and outlining the principles and approach that should govern how each partnership should be constructed.
+It outlines the Council's expected approach to partnership working with the aim of helping to ensure that each partnership demonstrates good governance; defining what is meant by a partnership and outlining the principles and approach that should govern how each partnership should be constructed.

-The internal audit plan considers high risk areas to provide assurance that control monitoring appropriate and arrangements are in place, and that partnership arrangements are subject to constructed properly contracts agreements which are supported bv governance. appropriate quality assurance, financial monitoring, and performance management processes.
+The internal audit plan considers high risk areas to provide assurance that control monitoring appropriate and arrangements are in place, and that partnership arrangements are subject to constructed properly contracts or agreements which are supported bv governance. quality appropriate financial monitoring, assurance, and performance management processes.